You may have seen the term TF IDF being tossed around in the last year or so, but no one could blame you if you haven’t started paying attention yet.

 Now that you have a complete idea of the topics covered by each of your competitors and an understanding of how frequently those words are used, you can use that information to refine your own content.

-5) Show before and after TF*IDF graphs
+5) Show before and after TF*IDF Search results

 Now, we’re ready to get into the part you’ve been waiting for!